projf/projf-explore/graphics/animated-shapes/README.md

 # Animated Shapes

-This folder contains SystemVerilog designs to accompany the Project F blog post: **[Animated Shapes](https://projectf.io/posts/animated-shapes/)**.
+This folder contains SystemVerilog designs to accompany the Project F blog post: **Animated Shapes** (coming soon).

 These designs make use of Project F [common modules](../common/), such as clock generation and display timings.
 Check the Vivado [create_project.tcl](xc7/vivado/create_project.tcl) script to see which modules are used.